sterwill/CifraChaCha20Poly1305/README.md

 1. handy.h was moved from src/ext so the C file includes didn't have to change (there's no easy way to add an include path for src/ext when Arduino builds libraries)
 2. The "static" keyword was removed from array size initializers
+3. Wrap header files with non-static functions with 'extern "C" {}'

 ## Project